Ortega vs Zavala Elementary: East Austin Schools and Home Prices

 Buying Near Downtown Austin?
 These Two Elementaries Are Closer Than You Think

-Zavala Elementary posted a C rating with a 76 out of 100 on the 2025 TEA accountability report.
-Ortega Elementary scored a D with a 65.
+Zavala Elementary earned a C rating and Ortega Elementary earned a D on the 2025 TEA accountability report (Texas Tribune).
 Both schools sit in the urban core of Austin ISD, both serve east Austin neighborhoods that have been transformed by development over the past decade, and both carry median home prices that would have seemed impossible for these zip codes 15 years ago.
-Zavala’s zone sits at $494,500.
-Ortega’s zone is right there at $493,000.
+Trailing 12 month sold medians run about $663,750 in Zavala’s 78702 zone and about $489,900 in Ortega’s 78721 zone (source: Austin MLS via Neuhaus VOW).

-So we have two schools that are practically identical in price, separated by about two miles, serving neighborhoods that are both rapidly changing.
-The 11 point TEA gap is real but not dramatic.
-And the story behind these numbers is really about the evolving identity of east Austin itself.
+So we have two schools separated by about two miles, serving neighborhoods that are both rapidly changing.
+The letter grade gap, a C versus a D, is real but the schools serve similar student populations.
+The story behind these numbers is really about the evolving identity of east Austin itself.

 I have watched this part of town transform over my 19 years selling real estate here, and I can tell you the schools are changing too.
 Not always at the same speed as the neighborhoods, which is worth understanding before you buy.